pqabelian/abelian-sdk-java-v2/abel4j-demo/README.md

 >
 > Please record the value of `txMd5` in the output for later use.

 It will generate an unsigned raw transaction with 2 inputs and 2 outputs.
 The input coins are selected from the coins in the hot wallet database where the **isSpent** field is `0`(`false`).
 The output coins are generated by the demo itself.
 Specifically, the receiver addresses are randomly chosen from the built-in accounts and the total output value is calculated by summing up the values of the input coins and subtracting the transaction fee from it.

 The generated unsigned raw transaction will be saved in the `tx` table of the hot wallet database.
 Let's check the status of the hot wallet database after running the `GenerateUnsignedRawTx` demo:

 ```bash
 bin/abel4j-demo WalletDB
 ```

-The output should be like this:
+The output should be:

 ```text
 demoName = WalletDB